 Physician, heal thyself.
 That's an old motto straight out of the Bible, and it's a point that's made many take notice over the years.
 Battle Creek has a volunteer opportunity that exemplifies this concept, and not just for physicians.
-It's the Drop-In Self-Help Center, and those who volunteer here will step in to provide help for those who need just about anything from mental health to addiction help, providing necessary resources for those who need help to, indeed, help themselves.
+It's the Share Center, and those who volunteer here will step in to provide help for those who need just about anything from mental health to addiction help, providing necessary resources for those who need help to, indeed, help themselves.
 It's not a completely self-guided process—professionals are part of the picture—but for those getting started to getting better, this is one great place to begin.

 Though the name makes it sound a little obvious, this project in Detroit has been focused on bringing a little green back to not just Detroit, but to the region as well including Highland Park and Hamtramck.
 The Greening of Detroit has brought over 81,000 trees to the region since 1989—nearly 4,000 were planted in 2013 alone—and some of these trees even have a side effect: Fresh food.
 The Greening thus also volunteers with the Fresh Food Share program, so volunteers can either join in the planting, the tending, or the harvesting.